kevinamiri/excel-lingua/guide.md

 ---
 Step-by-step guide on how to install Node.js on a Windows system using Node Version Manager (NVM):

+0. **Download Node.js:**
+   First, you need to download the Node.js installation package.
+You can download it from the official Node.js website.

+  [Node.js](https://nodejs.org/en/download/) and install the nodejs for windows.

 1. **Download NVM for Windows:**
    First, you need to download the NVM installation package.
 You can download it from the official GitHub repository.